 - Enter the 9-digit reference number.

-I hope the above mention information will help you to Creating and Filing 1099s with QuickBooks Desktop.
-If you have any issue related to 1099s file in QuickBooks Desktop, then connect with our QuickBooks support.
+I hope the above mention information will help you to Create and Filing 1099s with QuickBooks Desktop.
+If you have any issue related to the 1099s file in QuickBooks Desktop, then connect with our QuickBooks support.

 Can I file the taxes directly through QuickBooks desktop without creating a Tax1099 Account?

 No. However, Tax form 1099 can import all the transactions from QuickBooks and help you file the 1099s.
 All the 1099s created in QuickBooks are imported directly into your Tax 1099 account.

 How do I send a copy of the 1099 to my contractor?

 To send a copy of 1099 to your contractor, you have three options: email, USPS mail, and manual email.
 Note that sending the copy through USPS mail will accrue cost.

 Do I need to worry about any rule changes regarding the 1099s?

 No, QuickBooks will inform you about any changes made by the federal government in the manner of which 1099s are reported.
 You should simply follow the instruction, but consulting an accountant beforehand is highly recommended.